spack/setup-spack/README.md

 ## Example: caching your own binaries for private repositories

-When your local buildcache is stored in a private GitHub package, you need to specify the OCI credentials already *before* `spack concretize`.
+When your local build cache is stored in a private GitHub package, you need to specify the OCI credentials already *before* `spack concretize`.
-This is because Spack needs to fetch the buildcache index.
+This is because Spack needs to fetch the index of the build cache.
 Also, remember to remove the `--push` flag from `spack mirror set`, since fetching needs credentials too: